 Managing institutional risk around the co-delivery of placements and work-integrated learning is a strategic, operation and legal responsibility of Western.
 We demonstrate, via the Higher Education Framework, that “risks to higher education operations have been identified and material risks are being managed and mitigated effectively” (HES Framework, section 6.2.1.e), with placements and WIL being “quality assured, including assurance of the quality of supervision of student experiences” (HES Framework, section 5.4.1).
 Different risks may apply to the co-creation of curriculum.

-- Partner and/or academic supervision is identified, and the student-centric purpose of WIL are clear
+- Partner and/or academic supervision is identified

 - Learning objectives of the WIL placement and the obligations of the student and partner are clearly articulated